algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - **Test Execution Progress:**
      - A line chart depicting the progress of test execution over time.
      - Enables monitoring of testing efforts and helps identify trends in the resolution of test cases.

-**Benefits:**
-- **Standardization:** The standardized pattern ensures consistency and clarity in documenting test cases.
-- **Real-Time Tracking:** Testing sessions allow for immediate recording of test results and tracking of ongoing efforts.
-- **Visual Representation:** Graphics provide a quick and visual overview of testing status and progress.

 ### Documentation